crypto101/merlyn/README.rst

 - repoze.sphinx.autointerface -> sphinxcontrib-zopeext, which appears
   to be a shinier, more updated version of the same thing

-Common things between merlin and arthur_, such as shared AMP command classes, were moved to clarent_.
+Common things between merlyn and arthur_, such as shared AMP command classes, were moved to clarent_.

 0.0.2